UNLINEARITY/Obsidian-CodeSpace/README.md

 ## About

-Obsidian does not support code file viewing and editing by default.
+Obsidian does not support **code file viewing, management, and editing** by default.
 Code Space was created to solve this problem.

 **The Three Layers of "Space":**